 Most of the Python team (Alison, Ethan, James, Jeremy and I) went up to Portland, Oregon last month for DjangoCon US 2010.
 We enjoyed the lightning talks but, sadly, not much else.

-Roughly 150 people showed up to our open house on the 23rd to drink free beer, play retro video games, and take in a few presentations for our projects.
+Roughly 150 people showed up to our open house on the 23rd to drink free beer, play retro video games, get a csgo boost on us, and take in a few presentations for our projects.
 Caitlin made a beautiful poster for the event and Jeremy made an excellent photo booth application, stuck an iMac in the corner and gave partygoers an excuse to ham it up.
 Sadly, we aren’t planning any more Labs Open Houses this year, but should have another in early 2011.